sakshamv30/GetSetFOSS_ML/README.md

 # GetSetFOSS_ML
 This repository is dedicated to the introduction to the python libraries used for machine learning and scientific computing.
+This is for all the machine learning enthusiasts and future data scientist.
 # How to participate
 There are a number of issues opened for participants to solve marked as: